Libertad (newspaper)

 Libertad was a Spanish newspaper published in Valladolid between 1931 and 1979.
-Originally founded by the fascist leader Onésimo Redondo as a weekly of fascist, pro-Nazi and anti-Semitic ideology, during the Civil War it became a daily newspaper.
+Originally founded by the fascist leader Onésimo Redondo as a weekly of fascist, pro-Nazi and antisemitic ideology, during the Civil War it became a daily newspaper.
 It continued to be published until its disappearance in 1979, after the end of the Franco regime.

 History

 Early years

 The newspaper was originally founded by the fascist leader Onésimo Redondo as the weekly Libertad, on 13 June 1931.
 A group of authors who used to publish there, such as Javier Martínez de Bedoya, Carlos Fernández-Cuenca, Jesús Ercilla and Emilio Gutiérrez Palma, gathered around Redondo.

 During the republican period it was the main fascist publication in Valladolid, which caused it a few problems with the authorities: suspensions, fines and legal proceedings.
 In one of these suspensions, the publication had to be temporarily replaced – between 1932 and 1933 – by the weekly Igualdad, before circulating again.
 From Libertad, a strong follow-up of German Nazism was made, reaching the point of reproducing the writings of Adolf Hitler.
-Anti-Semitic diatribes appeared in its pages and the anti-Semitic libel Protocols of the Elders of Zion was even published in instalments.
+Antisemitic diatribes appeared in its pages and the antisemitic libel The Protocols of the Elders of Zion was even published in instalments.
 During these years it also served as the organ of the party founded by Redondo, the Juntas Castellanas de Actuación Hispánica (JCAH), and later it would also be the organ of its successor, the Juntas de Ofensiva Nacional-Sindicalista (JONS).
 After the union of the JONS with the Spanish Falange, the magazine continued to be published with some interruptions until 20 May 1935, when it ceased to be published on the orders of the Falangist leader José Antonio Primo de Rivera – who with this measure would have sought to promote the dissemination of the weekly Arriba of Madrid.